peterzimon/docs-api/content/index.md

 ### Authors

 Authors that are not associated with a post are not returned.
-You can supply `includes=count.posts` to retrieve the number of posts associated with a tag.
+You can supply `include=count.posts` to retrieve the number of posts associated with an author.

 ```json
 {"authors":[{